If you had to score yourself from 1 to 10

 - The Flowing River AnalogyThe Flowing River Analogy The “Flowing River” analogy is a powerful way to remind us of the impermanent nature of our thoughts and experiences.
 It encourages us to let go of attachments, practice mindfulness, and embrace the continuous flow of life with equanimity and acceptance.
 This concept is fundamental inContinue reading “The Flowing River Analogy”

 - A Journey of Self-DiscoveryA Short Analogy To Understand Ourselves The Five Aggregates Analogy: Once upon a time, in a peaceful village nestled between rolling hills, lived a curious traveler named Arial.
-Arial was known far and wide for her insatiable quest for understanding the mysteries of life.
+She was known far and wide for her insatiable quest for understanding the mysteries of life.
 She had heard whispers of aContinue reading “A Journey of Self-Discovery”

 - Amelia and The Persistent EnemyA beautifully crafted moral story ‘The Persistent Enemy’ dives into the world of those repetitive negative thoughts that plague us all.